Key takeaways

 - Sales seasonality: Diwali spikes, new product launches, and growth trajectories.

-- GST filing behavior: Delays often precede payment stress, treat as an early signal.
+- GST filing behavior: Delays in GSTR-3B or GSTR-1 often precede payment stress.
+Treat this as an early warning signal.

 Building your scoring model